Mitigating Staleness in Asynchronous Pipeline Parallelism via Basis Rotation: Acknowledgements

 \section{Acknowledgements}

 We thank Dongyeop Lee, Jinseok Chung, and Jihun Kim for helpful discussions during the early development of this project.
-This work was partly supported by the Institute of Information \& communications Technology Planning \& Evaluation (IITP) grant funded by the Korean government (MSIT) (RS-2019-II191906, Artificial Intelligence Graduate School Program (POSTECH) and the National Research Foundation of Korea (NRF) grant funded by the Korea government (MSIT) (RS-2023-00210466).
+This work was supported by the Institute of Information \& Communications Technology Planning \& Evaluation (IITP) grant funded by the Korean government (MSIT) (RS-2019-II191906, Artificial Intelligence Graduate School Program (POSTECH), RS-2026-25507427, Development of Efficient Architectures and Training Techniques for High-Performance Lightweight AI Models), the National Research Foundation of Korea (NRF) grant funded by the Korea government (MSIT) (RS-2023-00210466), and Korea Basic Science Institute (National research Facilities and Equipment Center) grant funded by the Korea government(MSIT) (RS-2026-25500419).
+Hyunji Jung was supported by the Korea Student Aid Foundation (KOSAF).
 Sungbin Shin was supported by Kwanjeong Educational Foundation Scholarship.
-Hyunji Jung was supported by the Korea Student Aid Foundation (KOSAF).